What is My Skin Type?

-Dry skin can be attributed to a variety of causes.
+The cause of dry skin can be attributed to a variety of factors.
 For some, dry skin is hereditary, as genetic predispositions can affect the amount of sebum produced in the skin’s oil glands.
 Sebum is responsible for keeping our skin soft and supple.

 Many assume that dry skin is due to a lack of moisture, but the water content of dry skin is generally found in similar levels to that of oily skin.
 Adding water to dry skin is actually counterproductive to treating this skin condition.